 Pre-tax discount rate

-In percent 2018
+2018

-Cash Generating Unit Business Area EMEA 10.1
+10.1

-Cash Generating Unit Business Area Marine 10.2
+10.2

-Business area Americas cash-generating unit 11.8
+11.8

-Cash Generating Unit Business Area GUS 16.4
+16.4

 Pre-tax discount rate

 In percent 2019

 Operations LAND 9.9

 Sales & Service LAND 9.9

 SEA 9.9

 A sensitivity analysis has found that even if the discount factor increases by 1 percentage point, the carrying amounts in all CGUs will still be covered and that there will be no need for impairment write-downs.
 The sensitivity analysis also determined that if the EBITs for the years 2019 to 2022 decrease by 10 percent with all other parameters remaining unchanged, the carrying amounts in all CGUs will still be covered and there will be no need for impairment write-downs.